Renee has a diverse background in Education in a variety of settings; including Early Childhood, Special Education and Tertiary Studies.

 Step Three : Examine what happens after the challenging behaviour occurs.
 What exactly does the child get from acting this way?
 After excluding hunger, tiredness, illness etc., there are usually 3 things a child gets from a challenging behaviour:

-- To get what they want (e.g. gaining attention from parent or sibling, being able to stay up later, get whatever toy/food/object that they desire)
+- To get what they want (e.g. gaining attention from parent or sibling, being able to stay up later, get whatever toy/food/object that they desire, fulfil an unmet need)

 - To avoid or escape something (Get out of doing chores/work, avoid going to a certain place/activity or escape social demands)